top of page

 Carla Roberts

 Always a late bloomer, I graduated from high school in 1969 and took a decade to complete my undergraduate work in the fine arts at the University of Alaska.
 My initial work experience in educational administration inspired me to pursue a graduate degree in arts administration, awarded by the University of Iowa in 1981.
 After a rewarding career in the arts during which I traveled the world, I was honored by the opportunity to work in philanthropy.
 Philanthropy, the love of humankind, enabled me to reach more of my full potential.
 In each of my careers, I coached and mentored others.
 I developed a facilitative leadership style that encouraged me to invest in people and lead them toward greater potential.
 Now, in retirement I still feel called to serve.
 On more than one occasion I have found myself assisting family and friends who are in their final transition.
-I think I can help with the space between retirement and death--the space in which I currently reside.
+I think I can help with the space between retirement and the final threshold--the space in which I currently reside.

 bottom of page